Ad Network vs Affiliate Network: What is the Difference?

 Pop ads can be categorized into pop-ups and pop-unders.
 The main difference between the two is that pop-ups appear on top of the window that users are currently on.
 Pop-unders, on the other hand, appear below the current window, so consumers don’t see the ad until they’re done browsing through the site.

-Despite the fact that they’re not the most profitable format, pop ad networks are a great place for affiliates to learn the ropes and polish their skills.
+Even though they’re not the most profitable format, pop ad networks are a great place for affiliates to learn the ropes and polish their skills.

 Some of the most popular pop ad networks include: